-- Temporary infrastructure/public realm alterations to facilitate social distancing and lockdown measures - Need to rethink/reimagine the way that we engage with residents and other stakeholders (during and post pandemic peak) - National fall in housebuilding social distancing on site, reduced workforce due to illness and material shortages of adults in Britain (15.9 million people) have been affected by mental or physical health problems due to the condition of, or lack of space in, their home during lockdown.

-Lockdowns demonstrated that some places supported people better than others when they were confined to being in their local neighbourhoods (TCPA, 2021).
+- Temporary infrastructure/public realm alterations to facilitate social distancing and lockdown measures - Need to rethink/reimagine the way that we engage with residents and other stakeholders (during and post pandemic peak) - National fall in housebuilding social distancing on site, reduced workforce due to illness and material shortages that some places supported people better than others when they were confined to being in their local neighbourhoods (TCPA, 2021).
 These were places, for example, that had good access to quality green spaces, opportunities for walking and cycling, and local amenities and shops.